Guess what’s back? Chisel is back!

 • Accordion Block

-For starters, we’ve added a custom Accordion block created using the blocks API.
+We’ve added a custom Accordion block created using the blocks API.
 The block is often used for FAQs or any other expandable content.
 It supports all WordPress blocks as inner blocks, which makes it flexible.
-With time we will be adding more custom blocks to our Chisel’s blocks library.
+We will add more custom blocks to our Chisel’s blocks library with time.

 • Slider Block